sheafinkel/DataAnalysis/README.md

 1. Data Analysis.ipynb - A jupyter notebook with data visualization

-2. data - a folder containing all necessary data files
+2. data/ - a folder containing all necessary data files

-    a.
-PopulationEstimates.xls - an excel sheet describing population estimates, population changes, and many other population related information of all counties in the United States
+    2.a. data/PopulationEstimates.xls - an excel sheet describing population estimates, population changes, and many other population related information of all counties in the United States

-    b.
-Unemployment.xls - an excel sheet describing the unemployment rates and other employment related information of all counties in the United States
+    2.b. data/Unemployment.xls - an excel sheet describing the unemployment rates and other employment related information of all counties in the United States

 ### Sources